Find out how, together with a balanced diet of essential macro and micro nutrients, CLA may help to tune the body for optimal performance.

-Soon after its discovery it was found that CLA induces fat-loss in mice.
-Due to increasing concerns over health problems resulting from people becoming overweight or obese, there has been over 65 clinical trials performed on humans investigating CLA as a supplement for fat loss.
+Soon after its discovery, it was found that CLA induces fat loss in mice.
+Due to increasing concerns over health problems resulting from people becoming overweight or obese, there have been over 65 clinical trials performed on humans investigating CLA as a supplement for fat loss.

-Although, in isolation, not all of these studies show CLA mediated fat-loss, meta-analysis of large groups of these studies consistently show that CLA induces fat-loss in humans.
+Although, in isolation, not all these studies show CLA-mediated fat loss, meta-analysis of large groups of these studies consistently show that CLA induces fat loss in humans.

-A separate meta-analysis focusing on the 14 studies on CLA which meet EFSA's strict quality criteria, demonstrated that CLA consistently reduced body fat by 6% in time periods ranging from 3 to 6 months.
+A separate meta-analysis, focusing on the 14 studies on CLA that meet EFSA's strict quality criteria, demonstrated that CLA consistently reduced body fat by 6% in time periods ranging from 3 to 6 months.

 In order to investigate the mechanism behind the fat-loss properties of CLA, a list of genes was composed which are affected by exposure to CLA (figure 1).
-All of these genes in isolation were proven to play a role in fat-loss.
+All these genes in isolation were proven to play a role in fat loss.

 |Lean body mass↑||+||+||+||++||+||+|

-Interestingly, the same set of genes which play a role in fat-loss also play a crucial role in increasing lean body mass and improving endurance capacity.
+Interestingly, the same set of genes that plays a role in fat loss also plays a crucial role in increasing lean body mass and improving endurance capacity.

-All of these genes appear to work together in one biochemical pathway, affecting all of these parameters.
-This biochemical pathway shows large similarities to the biochemical pathway which is activated inside the body by exercise itself.
-Supplements known to activate this pathway are therefore called "exercise mimetics".
+All these genes appear to work together in one biochemical pathway, affecting all these parameters.
+This biochemical pathway shows large similarities to the biochemical pathway that is activated inside the body by exercise itself.
+Supplements known to activate this pathway are therefore called 'exercise mimetics'.

 Although the physiology of laboratory animals and humans is similar, it should be stressed that most of the mechanistic evidence as described above was collected in laboratory animals.
-CLA also improves bone formation, improves strength, is anti-carcinogenic and anti-inflammatory.
+CLA also improves bone formation, improves strength and is anti-inflammatory.

-These are all properties which are shared between CLA and doing exercise.
+These are all properties that are shared between CLA and doing exercise.
 This supports the interpretation that CLA may work as an exercise mimetic.